🌎 Scale faster and cut risk. Get the insights from the 2025 State of Merchant Record Report.

 Conclusion

-Mobile money is now a cornerstone of digital payments across Africa.
-Whether you are a brick-and-mortar retailer or a global SaaS provider, you can collect mobile money payments by:
+Mobile money is an important aspect of digital payments across Africa.
+Whether you are a retailer or a global SaaS provider, you can collect mobile money payments by:

 • Using mobile wallets and merchant tills